 Editor's Note: 'an unit' will be changed to 'a unit' throughout the standard.
 11. Texas Instruments Paul D. Aloisi from Texas Instruments submitted the following comments on a Yes vote.
-TI 1) Resolve Editor's Note 1 (Accepted, Substantive) [383] pg 68, 5.4.3.1, Editor's Note 1 See also comments ENDL 1), IBM 37), Maxtor 15), and HP 166) Editors notes should be resolved before a document goes out for review.
+TI 1) Resolve Editor's Note 1 (Accepted, Substantive) [384] pg 68, 5.4.3.1, Editor's Note 1 See also comments ENDL 1), IBM 37), Maxtor 15), and HP 166) Editors notes should be resolved before a document goes out for review.
 Byte limitations should remain the rule in this version of SAM, future versions may want consider this again.
 There has to be a basic unit definition, the byte should remain the basic unit.
 Editor's Note: This comment will be resolved as described in comment HP 166).
 12. Veritas Software Roger Cummings from Veritas Software submitted the following comments on a Yes vote.
-Veritas 1) Add HISUP acronym (Rejected) [384] PDF pg 32, pg 14, 3.2 Acronyms Add HiSUP to acronyms Proposed Solution:
+Veritas 1) Add HISUP acronym (Rejected) [385] PDF pg 32, pg 14, 3.2 Acronyms Add HiSUP to acronyms Proposed Solution:

 HISUP Hierarchy Supported (see 4.9.1 and SPC-3) Reason for Rejection: HiSup is the name of a bit in the standard INQUIRY data, not an acronym.
 This usage is clearly described every time HiSup is mentioned, as in this example from 4.9.1 (Logical unit numbers overview): The HiSup bit shall be set to one in the standard INQUIRY data (see SPC-3) when any logical unit number format described in this standard is used.
-Veritas 2) No title assigned yet (Unprocessed) [385] PDF pg 39, pg 21, 4.3 The SCSI client-server model a single command, series of linked commands, or task management function Proposed Solution:
+Veritas 2) Insert 2 a's (Accepted, Editorial) [386] PDF pg 39, pg 21, 4.3 The SCSI client-server model a single command, series of linked commands, or task management function Proposed Solution:

-a single command, a series of linked commands, or a task management function Veritas 3) No title assigned yet (Unprocessed) [386] PDF pg 42, pg 24, 4.5 SCSI Domain A SCSI device containing logical units that process commands is called a SCSI target device.
+a single command, a series of linked commands, or a task management function Veritas 3) SCSI targets contain one or more logical units (Accepted, Editorial) [387] PDF pg 42, pg 24, 4.5 SCSI Domain A SCSI device containing logical units that process commands is called a SCSI target device.
 Proposed Solution:

 A SCSI device containing one or more logical units that process commands is called a SCSI target device.
-Veritas 4) No title assigned yet (Unprocessed) [387] PDF pg 42, pg 24, 4.5 SCSI Domain providing a mechanism through which application clients and device servers communicate (see 4.6).
+Veritas 4) Application clients communicate with both device servers and task managers (Accepted, Editorial) [388] PDF pg 42, pg 24, 4.5 SCSI Domain providing a mechanism through which application clients and device servers communicate (see 4.6).
 Proposed Solution:

 providing a mechanism through which application clients and device servers or task managers communicate (see 4.6).
-Veritas 5) Commands are 'sent' to logical units, not 'addressed' to them (Accepted, Editorial) [388] PDF pg 48, pg 30, 4.7.3 SCSI target/initiator device "A logical unit is the object to which commands are sent."
+Editor's Note: The proposed wording leaves the precedence of the 'and' and 'or' open to interpretation.
+The cited sentence will be modified as follows: The service delivery subsystem connects all the SCSI ports in the SCSI domain, providing a mechanism through which application clients and communicate with device servers and task managers communicate (see 4.6).
+Veritas 5) Commands are 'sent' to logical units, not 'addressed' to them (Accepted, Editorial) [389] PDF pg 48, pg 30, 4.7.3 SCSI target/initiator device "A logical unit is the object to which commands are sent."
 In 4.7.2 the term "addressed" is used instead of sent, should be consistent Proposed Solution:

 A logical unit is the object to which commands are addressed.
 Editor's Note: The cited text in 4.7.2 (not 7.4.3) will be modified as follows: A logical unit is the object to which commands are addressed sent.
-Veritas 6) No title assigned yet (Unprocessed) [389] PDF pg 48, pg 30, 4.7.4 SCSI port identifier The SCSI port identifier is equivalent to SCSI identifier.
+Veritas 6) Add 'a' and cross references to SCSI identifier definitions (Accepted, Editorial) [390] PDF pg 48, pg 30, 4.7.4 SCSI port identifier The SCSI port identifier is equivalent to SCSI identifier.